-First Violation: The student athlete will be suspended and not permitted to play in fifty percent of the scheduled contests (count a tournament as one game, and the suspended games must be consecutive, and the suspension must begin immediately).
+Third Violation: The student will meet with her coach, the athletic director, and the student's parents.
+The student will lose all eligibility to play any sport at Ursuline Academy. ubstance violations, continued cent of the scheduled contests (count a tournament as one game, and the suspended games must be consecutive, and the suspension must begin immediately).
 She must tell her coach and teammates, and attend and participate in all practices and attend the games in uniform but sit on the bench.
 Should there be less than fifty percent of the season remaining, the suspension shall carry over into the athlete's next sport, regardless if this means the same sport next year.